An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Experimental settings

+\textbf{Include broad types of query strategies.} \citet{XZ2021} extended the query strategies from \citet{YY2018} to $17$ query strategies.
+However, the redundancy of query strategies, such as US and Informative Cluster Diverse (InfoDiv) (See Appendix~\ref{relqs} for more detail.), may lead to repetitive and limited insights into the benchmark.
+Therefore, we only keep the most representative $12$ query strategies: US, QBC, Hier, Graph, Core-Set, HintSVM, QUIRE, DWUS, MCM, BMDR, ALBL, and LAL.
+We further expand the benchmark to explore a broader range of query strategies by including BALD, a popular query strategy in deep learning~\citep{GY2017}.

+\textbf{Adopt a tree-based model.} Previous benchmarks studied Logistic Regression and RBFSVM.\footnote{We also reproduce the previous benchmarks with different base models in Appendix~\ref{sec:detailrebench}} In this work, we further studied tree-based models such as XGBoost~\citep{CT2016} and Random Forest~\citep{BL2001} (See Appendix~\ref{sec:benchmarkRF}), as recommended by the earlier benchmark for tabular datasets~\citep{GL2022}.
+To clarify the relationship between query-oriented and task-oriented models, we report some query strategies that do not use tree-based model as the query-oriented model in Table~\ref{incompatset}.

+We disclose the construction of the initial labeled pool, data preprocessing steps, and the choice of models, which can significantly impact the experimental results~\citep{JY2023}, that saves participants time examining the settings and critical considerations for designing active learning experiments.
+Notably, \citet{JY2023} recommended using consistent ``initial sets'' across multiple runs to minimize the impact of randomness and ensure fair comparisons.
+In our study, randomness arises from two main sources: the train-test split used to derive datasets $D_{\text{tr}}, D_{\text{te}}$ and the construction of initial sets for $D_{\text{l}}, D_{\text{u}}$ (See Section~\ref{sec:expset}.).
+While randomness from the train-test split is unavoidable without predefined training and test sets, we adhere \cite{JY2023}'s suggestions by keeping the initial labeled sets fixed to mitigate randomness.
+A detailed investigation into the effects of randomness due to the train-test split is presented in Appendix~\ref{sec:init_sets}.
+In summary, our findings indicate that Uncertainty Sampling exhibits consistent performance across most datasets, confirming its stability within our benchmark.

-\textbf{Handle errors and exceptions of experiments.} Given that different random seeds can generate problems of varying difficulty, we run the experiments $150/15$ times to mitigate issues that may arise due to lack of class in random training and testing splits, which current modules cannot support \emph{cold-start} problems, or unexpected errors occurring by modules' implementation (See Appendix~\ref{a:error}).
-Then, we preserve the first accomplished $100/10$ experiments to skip some failed experiments for small/large datasets to align the same experimental times with \cite{XZ2021}.
-Additionally, we set a maximum running time of $1080$ hours for executing a query strategy on a dataset to ensure that the reproducing work can be completed within a feasible time.
-(Denote `TLE' in Table~\ref{tab6:supermean})
+\textbf{Handle errors and exceptions of experiments.} We report the issues encountered and solutions when we conduct experiments.
+Because current modules cannot support \emph{cold-start} problems\footnote{The \emph{cold-start} problem is that some classes are under-represented in the initial labeled pool~\citep{MY2020,EB2020}.}, we run the experiments repeatedly and skip any seed that lacks labels in the training or test set at the initial setup.
+For execution, we set a maximum running time of $72$ hours for executing a query strategy on a dataset to ensure completion within a reasonable time (Denote `TLE' in Table~\ref{tab:mean_rank}).